pygame/pygame/docs/reST/ref/display.rst

 .. function:: iconify

-   | :sl:`iconify the display surface`
+   | :sl:`Iconify the display surface`
    | :sg:`iconify() -> bool`

    Request the window for the display surface be iconified or hidden.
 Not all systems and displays support an iconified display.
-The function will return True if successfull.
+The function will return True if successful.

    When the display is iconified ``pygame.display.get_active()`` will return False.
 The event queue should receive a ``ACTIVEEVENT`` event when the